|

 Profit and Loss Statement tell?

-your organizations funding comes from many different sources, or just a
+your organization’s funding comes from many different sources, or just

 few big contracts?